yllibed/TenantCloudClient/README.md

   * Most other _Mono_ 6.4+ environment, except _WebAssembly_ like _Blazor_ or [Uno.BootStrapper](https://github.com/nventive/Uno.Wasm.Bootstrap) because they need a custom http handler - open
   an issue if you need support for those.
 * Will automatically renew the authentication token.
-* Absolutely no external dependency (except `System.Text.Json` but it's part of the framework)
+* Absolutely no external dependency (except `System.Text.Json` but it's now part of the framework)
 * No enforced patterns: your code is responsible for the token persistence and the security of credentials.
 * Compatible with most/all IoC containers.